 As the static pages’ contents don’t change often, the user doesn’t have to update the web page often in the name of a quality check or maintenance activity.
 This helps in keeping the website secure with less efforts.
 In addition, the stationary elements of the web page provide more consistency and for the website users.
 Whenever the user tries to access the website, there is no communication enabled between the system and the database.
 This leads to loading the web contents quickly, and caching makes more sense in cases like this.

 The below are the common applications where Static Website makes more sense, as these websites require one–time set up,

-Blogs are the websites built based on a specific theme, and all the contents of the websites are treated as individual posts under precise topics for the website’s theme.
-The contents for these posts are placed on the allocated space in the web page, by a simple copy & paste method or by directly typing inside the HTML page description.
+Blogs are websites built based on a specific theme, and all the contents of the websites are treated as individual posts under precise topics for the website’s theme.
+These posts’ contents are placed on the allocated space in the web page, by a simple copy & paste method or by directly typing inside the HTML page description.
 There are various service providers like WordPress to achieve this without having to have detailed coding knowledge in HTML.

-There are millions of blogs available in the internet, for subjects like travel, food, cooking, organizing, training, certification courses, businesses, sharing experiences, medical information, general information, politics, religion, news updates, sharing daily activities, step by step instructions for performing certain activities, technology, reviews on products, sports, arts, crafts, geographical information, historical events, history in general, crime, creating awareness on certain topics, etc.
+There are millions of blogs available on the internet for subjects like travel, food, cooking, organizing, training, certification courses, businesses, sharing experiences, medical information, general information, politics, religion, news updates, sharing daily activities, step by step instructions for performing certain activities, technology, reviews on products, sports, arts, crafts, geographical information, historical events, history in general, crime, creating awareness on certain topics, etc.

 2. Marketing & Sales Websites